bioinfo-pf-curie/mpiSORT/docs/README.md

 NA24631 sample is available here: ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams

 To reduce further the memory pressure you can sort the chromosome individually.
-In this case produce one SAM file by chromosome (for instance with mpiBWAByChr) and pass it with the option -u to mpiSORT.
+In this case, you can use one SAM file by chromosome (as those provided with [mpiBWAByChr](https://github.com/bioinfo-pf-curie/mpiBWA)) and pass it with the option `-u` to `mpiSORT`.
 The total memory needed in this case is around 2.5 the individual SAM size.
 This method is also better for cluster jobs distribution.

 ### Cpu